A look at some of the advantages and disadvantages of hosting a major sporting event.

-Advantages of Hosting a Major Event
+Advantages of hosting a major event

-Raising the profile of a city can lead to lasting economic benefits.
+Increasing the profile of a city can lead to lasting economic benefits.
 For example, cities which host the Olympics can be assured of a persistent increase in recognition and tourism.
 Barcelona, Sydney, Beijing have all seen this from hosting the Olympics.
 For a country like China with a controversial human rights record, hosting a major sporting event can be a way to gain greater international acceptance.
 When South Africa hosted the Rugby World Cup and later the Football World Cup, it was a defining moment in highlighting the new ‘post-apartheid’ South Africa.
-This raised profile can be important for giving economic benefits, such as, attracting tourists and business investment.
+This raised profile can be important for giving economic benefits, such as attracting tourists and business investment.
 The importance of this point depends on the particular city.
 For South Africa, the World Cup made a big difference to perceptions of South Africa.
 For a city like London, which already has a very strong reputation, hosting the Olympics will be less influential.
-However, even hosting the Commonwealth Games can be beneficial for a city like Manchester, which benefited from hosting games, despite persistent rain!
+However, even hosting the Commonwealth Games can be beneficial for a city like Manchester, which benefited from hosting games, despite the persistent rain!

-Jobs and Investment.
+3. Jobs and Investment

 The several years of planning and investment will help create jobs and can revitalise depressed cities.
 This was an important claim of the London Olympics, choosing a site in East London, which at the time was relatively depressed.
-It is estimated the London Olympics 2012, will create 8,000 full time jobs, and lead to a boost in economic output of close to £2bn
+It is estimated the London Olympics 2012, will create 8,000 full-time jobs and lead to a boost in economic output of close to £2bn

 It is often easy to find reasons not to host a major sporting event, too much debt, more important priorities.
 But, a major sporting event can create enthusiasm and excitement for such an event.
 It can help promote uptake of sport which has lasting benefits for the nation’s health.
 Also, a major sporting event can lead to a rise in volunteerism which promotes civic virtues.